fusion-jena/unit-ontology-review/ReadMe.md

-Note: License and DOI will be provided very soon.

 The included scripts enable an evaluation of ontologies in the field of measurement units.
-They implement the approach described in a paper currently under review.
 For an general overview please refer to File and Folder Structure.

 # Dependencies

 * [NodeJS](https://nodejs.org/) at least version 5

-If individuals should be extracted or new ontologies are to be added:
 * [Sesame](http://rdf4j.org/)

 # Installation

 * Install JavaScript dependencies listed in `/analysis/packages.json` using `npm install`.

-If individuals should be extracted or new ontologies are to be added:

 * Create a `Native Java Store RDF Schema` repository (default name: `units`) in Sesame.
 * Create a configuration file `/analysis/config/config.js` (copy `/analysis/config/config.default.js`) and set the URL of the Sesame SPARQL endpoint.

-Alternatively, one can use the already extracted set of individuals listed under Precomputed Results.
-The provided files and folders should then be placed in a subfolder `/res`.

 # Running